 A popular family camping spot where the river meets the ocean.

 A seaside older style town, not far from Cape Otway.

 A secluded town with sought after surf spots and camping or stunning accommodation options.

 A small fishing town with bush retreats and other accommodation options.

 A seaside surf town near the 12 Apostles.

-Very quiet seaside town.
+A very quiet seaside town.
 More locals than tourists.

-Small older style town close to Warrnambool.
+A small older style town close to Warrnambool.

 Related post: See also: 7 life changing road trips in Australia!

 I still find the Sydney Opera house building inspiring each time I visit Sydney.